 Additionally, both meshes are protected by Eero Secure.
 It’s a subscription-based service that adds a number of security features to your mesh WiFi system.
 With this, you can rest assured that your home network is safe and secure.

 They also have a built-in Zigbee smart home hub.
-This allows you to connect a variety of smart home devices to your home network.
-With the Zigbee hub, you can control your smart lights, door locks, thermostats, and more.
+This allowed me to connect a variety of smart home devices to my home network.
+With the Zigbee hub, I was able tocontrol my smart lights, door locks, thermostats, and more.

-Once you have the Eero app installed on your phone, the process is straightforward.
-You can choose to set up your network in either a wired or wireless configuration.
+Once I had the Eero app installed on my iPhone, the process was straightforward.
+I chose to set up my network in a wireless configuration.

 If you opt for wired backhaul, you’ll need to connect the units to your router and modem using Ethernet cables.
 This option provides the best possible performance, but it may not be practical for everyone.

 Wireless backhaul is the more convenient option, and it’s perfectly adequate for most homes.
-To set up wireless backhaul, you’ll need to place your eero units within range of each other and connect them wirelessly.
+To set up wireless backhaul, I simply placed my eero units within range of each other and connected them wirelessly.

-Once they’re connected, you can use the app to configure your network settings.
+Once they were connected, I used the app to configure my network settings.

 There are a few reasons why it’s important to look at the pros and cons of buying an Eero.